-Coursework should be completed through Frisco ISD programs unless the course is not available.
+Frisco ISD encourages students to complete courses through the district.
+Although distance learning and correspondence courses are available, students are not required to enroll in them.
 Any distance (online) or correspondence courses must be pre-approved by the campus counselor in order for the student to receive credit.
-Pre-approval from your campus counselor guarantees that the appropriate courses are selected to meet graduation requirements and that the courses are aligned to the Frisco ISD scope and sequence.
-Students will not be approved to take a high school credit course until students have demonstrated successful completion of 8th grade coursework.
+Pre-approval from your campus counselor guarantees that the appropriate courses are selected to meet graduation requirements.